arindas/proglog/README.md

 use this as a reference.
 If you prefer the original source, refer to the official repository instead.

 ## Changelog

+### v0.3.3 Chapter 3 - Completed the Log Implementation.
+A log is paritioned into a collection of segments, sorted by the offsets of the records they contain.
+The last segment is the active segment.

+Writes goto the last segment till it's capacity is maxed out.
+Once it's capacity is full, we create new segment and set it as the active segment.

+Read operations are serviced by a linear search on the segments to find the segment which contains the given offset.
+If the segment is found, we simply utilize its Read() operation to read the record.

 ### v0.3.2 Chapter 3 - Add a segment impl for commit log package
 Segment represents a Log segment with a store file and a index to speed up reads.
 It is